OfficeDev/office-js-docs-pr/docs/outlook/authentication.md

   - Microsoft services that are exposed as part of Microsoft Graph
   - A non-Microsoft service that you control

 The SSO authentication method uses the [OAuth2 On-Behalf-Of flow provided by Azure Active Directory](/azure/active-directory/develop/active-directory-v2-protocols-oauth-on-behalf-of).
-It requires that the add-in register in the [Application Registration Portal](https://apps.dev.microsoft.com/) and specify any required Microsoft Graph scopes in its manifest.

-> [!NOTE]
-> If the add-in is using the [Unified manifest for Microsoft 365 (preview)](../develop/json-manifest-overview.md), there is some manifest configuration, but Microsoft Graph scopes aren't specified.
-SSO-enabled add-ins that use the unified manifest can be sideloaded, but can't be deployed in any other way at this time.
+It requires that the add-in register in the [Application Registration Portal](https://apps.dev.microsoft.com/) and specify any required Microsoft Graph scopes in the add-in manifest, if the XML manifest is being used.
+If the add-in is using the [unified manifest for Microsoft 365](../develop/json-manifest-overview.md), there is some manifest configuration, but Microsoft Graph scopes aren't specified.
+Instead, the needed scopes are specified at runtime in a call to fetch a token to Microsoft Graph.

 Using this method, your add-in can obtain an access token scoped to your server back-end API.
 The add-in uses this as a bearer token in the `Authorization` header to authenticate a call back to your API.
 At that point your server can: